Tebazil12/diss-docs/project-diary.md

 Week 3 - 13/02/2017
 -------------------
-To do:
--[x] Decide on methodology
+- [X] Decide on methodology
--[x] Acquire basic hardware
+- [X] Acquire basic hardware
 - decide to use FDD methodology
 - basic research into vector field navigation

 Week 4 - 20/02/2017
 -------------------
+To do:
--[ ] Decide on type of navigation system to use
+- [ ] Decide on type of navigation system to use
--[ ] Decide on control system architecture
+- [ ] Decide on control system architecture
--[x] Start research into best language and operating system to use -[ ] More research into/experimentation with language and OS to use -[ ] More research into how to use ROS
+- [x] Start research into best language and operating system to use
+- [ ] More research into/experimentation with language and OS to use
+- [ ] More research into how to use ROS

+Done:
 - decide to use ROS
 - write simple design spec for hardware